-From the search, articles will be selected following the following steps: exclusion of duplicate studies in the databases consulted, evaluation of titles and abstracts and, subsequently, analysis of full texts.
-The study selection stage will be carried out with the help of the Rayyan QRCI tool.
-The process will be carried out by two researchers independently, and possible disagreements will be resolved by a third researcher, according to guidelines recommended in PRISMA.
+From the search, articles will be selected following the following steps: exclusion of duplicate studies in the databases consulted, evaluation of titles and abstracts and, to text training, and simi subsequently, analysis of full texts.
+The study selection stage will be carried out with the help of the Rayyan QRCI tool.20 The process will be carried out by two researchers independently, and possible disagreements will be resolved by a third researcher, according to guidelines recommended in PRISMA.